Boolean-valued sets as arbitrary objects: Boolean-valued sets as arbitrary objects

+where $x \Rightarrow y$ is an abbreviation of $x^c \vee y$ (with $^c$ being the complementation operation of $B$).
+This completes the definition of the notion of a boolean-valued class model $V^{(B)}$.
+Note that these models are in general not classical, in the sense that they take their values in a boolean algebra that need not be the two-element boolean algebra---although they do make all laws of classical logic true.

-The boolean-valued truth conditions of non-atomic statements are exactly what you would expect \cite[p.~22]{Bell2005}, so there is no need to consider spell them out here.
-This determines a notion of boolean-valued truth.
+The boolean-valued truth conditions of non-atomic statements are exactly what you would expect \cite[p.~22]{Bell2005}, so there is no need to spell them out here.
+These compositional clauses determine a notion of boolean-valued truth.
 From now on I will write $V^{(B)} \models \phi$ for $[\![ \phi ]\!]^B = 1$.

 Now I want to argue that \emph{all} elements of $V^{(B)}$ can straightforwardly be seen as arbitrary objects.
 Thus the non-uniformity of Scott's model, where the range of the first-order quantifiers is somehow distinguished, is eliminated.